humanmade/altis-analytics/docs/experiments.md

 - Tests run until the end date or when a statistically significant improvement has been found
 - When a winner is found the winning variant will be shown to everyone

-The following built in tests are provided:
+The following built in experiments are provided:

 ### Post Title A/B Tests